qureshiaquib/qureshiaquib.github.io/_posts/2024-08-24-azure-public-dns-app-service-domains.md

 ![Screenshowing DNS Zone created along with Azure App Service](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/24082024/app-service-domain-dns.jpg)

 I hope above explainaton will help you deploy and manage public DNS more efficiently.
+Share the blogpost if you like it.

 Happy Learning!